Monday, February 8, 2010

 ABOUT THE BOOK

-If you would like to read the first chapter of A Lady Like Sarah, go HERE
+If you would like to read the first chapter of The Captive Heart, go HERE

 This week, the